MarcelHB/devguide/book.md

     * Collections: no element, one element, multiple elements

     Custom and composite types probably have analogies to test in the same matter.

+Some further hints on testing:

+* If you have to write a custom test runner and need to think of a way to output, consider [TAP](https://testanything.org/) for a simple pattern.
+* Research for tools to replay a subset of remote host communication for running in an isolated system environment, examples include [Ruby VCR](https://github.com/vcr/vcr) or [Java WireMock](http://wiremock.org/).

 ## The Project